-The appropriate sync, blank, and burst levels are added to the YCrCb data.
-Macrovision antitaping, closed-captioning and teletext levels are also added to Y and the resultant data is interpolated to 54 MHz ( $4\times$ Oversampling Mode).
+The appropriate sync, blank and burst levels are added to the YCrCb data.
+Closed-Captioning and Teletext levels are also added to Y and the resultant data is interpolated to 54 MHz (4× Oversampling Mode).
 The interpolated data is filtered and scaled by three digital FIR filters.

 The U and V signals are modulated by the appropriate Subcarrier Sine/Cosine waveforms and a phase offset may be added onto the color subcarrier during active video to allow hue adjustment.
-The resulting U and V signals are added together to make up the Chrominance signal.
+The resulting U and V signals are added together to make up the Chrominance Signal.
 The Luma (Y) signal can be delayed by up to six clock cycles (at 27 MHz) and the Chroma signal can be delayed by up to eight clock cycles (at 27 MHz).